openstack/training-guides/doc/upstream-training/source/slides/howitsmade-official-projects.rst

  - Testable on its own
  - Dashboard (horizon) and DevStack provide plugin interface for easy integration
- - Core and mature Big Tent projects are tracked in the `Project Navigator <https://www.openstack.org/software/project-navigator>`_
+ - Official OpenStack projects are tracked in the `Project Navigator <https://www.openstack.org/software/project-navigator>`_

-- Big Tent is a code name for the official OpenStack projects
+- Big Tent was a code name for the official OpenStack projects

  .. note::